NordicPlayground/nRF-Beehavior-Firmware/nRF53/README.rst

 * Batching of data - WIP!
 Data can be batched to reduce the number of messages transmitted, and to be able to retain collected data while the device is offline.
 * Configurable at run time - The application behavior (for example, accelerometer sensitivity or GPS timeout) can be configured at run time.
 This improves the development experience with individual devices or when debugging the device behavior in specific areas and situations.
 It also reduces the cost for transmitting data to the devices by reducing the frequency of sending firmware updates to the devices.

-Implementation of the above features required a rework of the existing samples.
+Implementation of the above features required a rework of existing nrf samples and applications.
+Most noteworthy are the peripheral_uart and central_uart samples.
-Hence, this application is not backward compatible to the :ref:`asset_tracker` application.

 .. note::
     The code is currently a work in progress and is not fully optimized yet.
 It will undergo changes and improvements in the future.